 Your grade in the MPH field training course will be based on completion of required forms and your PowerPoint field training slide set.

 You will create a PowerPoint slide set that includes slides addressing your agency, public health competencies you addressed during your experience and interprofessional teamwork experiences.
-You will submit your PowerPoint slide set into internship Form 2, after completion of your field training experience.
+You will submit your PowerPoint slide set into your Student Evaluation of Site form, after completion of your field training experience.
 You should also provide a copy of the field training slide set to your site supervisor.

 The MPH field training faculty advisor reviews the completed slide set and assigns the grade.

 Access the slides, and learn more about the field training report in the MPH Student Resources Portal.

 The UB MPH Program staff may search the web for students’ LinkedIn profiles during the process of finding and securing a field placement opportunity, which may assist in matching students to a field training site.
 LinkedIn profiles represent professional profiles.
 Organizations where students complete their field training experiences may also view students’ LinkedIn profiles, and we ask that students please keep their profiles professional.
 If you would like assistance setting up or maintaining a professional LinkedIn profile, please contact UB’s Career Services.